 The policy of the School is to treat all pupils equally and fairly.
 The School considers every pupil to be an individual and encourages their strengths and develops any weaknesses.
-In one sense, it would be true to say that all pupils at The Yehudi Menuhin School have special educational needs, since they have a special musical talent and potential which can be developed and fulfilled only in a very special school environment.
-To this end individual timetables are constructed for every child, tailored to meet their individual needs, both musical and academic.
+In one sense, it

 In such a small school, pupils are discussed in depth every day, whether informally in the staff room, or more formally in staff meetings.
 It is therefore relatively easy to monitor and review the progress of pupils in the School.
 A termly meeting is held of the full staff (both academic and music) to review the progress and behaviour of every pupil within the School, so that trends and patterns can be noted early and suitable action taken.
 For those staff unable to attend, prior notes can be submitted to the Head or Director of Music.
 Confidential full minutes of the meeting are kept in the School Office and can be consulted on request.